 And you sit astride him and smile down at him and ask, "Have I driven her from you?"

-He nods and you feel something inside you break, and you wonder if you will miss it, whatever this thing inside you was, so soft and good and sure that love was uncomplicated and followed rules.
+He nods and you feel something inside you break, and you wonder if you'll miss it, whatever this thing inside you was, so soft and good and sure that love was uncomplicated and followed rules.
 Even after Roger, some part of you still thought that.

 "I love you."
 Spock sounds concerned.